PGMax: Factor Graphs for Discrete Probabilistic Graphical Models and Loopy Belief Propagation in JAX: Experiments

 \subsection{Exciting new possibilities from implementing LBP in JAX}

 PGMax implements LBP as pure functions with no side effects.
-This functional design means we can easily apply JAX transformations like \texttt{jit/vmap/grad}, etc., to these functions, and additionally allows PGMax to seamlessly interact with other packages in the rapidly growing JAX ecosystem.
-As we demonstrate in Sec.~5 of \href{https://www.vicarious.com/posts/pgmax-factor-graphs-for-discrete-probabilistic-graphical-models-and-loopy-belief-propagation-in-jax}{our companion blog post}, this opens up some exciting new possibilities, like processing batches of samples/models in parallel using \texttt{vmap} and the use of LBP as part of a larger end-to-end differentiable system.
+This functional design means that we can easily apply JAX transformations like \texttt{jit/vmap/grad}, etc., to these functions, and additionally allows PGMax to seamlessly interact with other packages in the rapidly growing JAX ecosystem.
+This opens up some exciting new possibilities, like processing batches of samples/models in parallel using \texttt{vmap}, and allows to use of LBP as part of a larger end-to-end differentiable system.